In praise of show-bred gundogs - The Field

-Joining some show-bred golden retrievers on the moors, David Tomlinson is surprised to find that they are impressive workers.
-So why not try training your show-bred dog to the gun?
+Having accompanied a pack of show-bred golden retrievers on the moors, David Tomlinson is pleased to discover they make impressive workers.
+So should show-bred dogs be trained to the gun?

-The rules of the gundog world stipulate that if you want a good shooting dog, you must buy a puppy from working-bred stock.
-But David Tomlinson finds that show-bred gundogs are impressive workers.
-And they may even be a better option for families that want a pet first and foremost.
+If you are after a good shooting dog, the simple rules of the gundog world stipulate you must buy a pup from working-bred stock.
+But have we been too quick to dismiss show-bred gundogs?
+David Tomlinson is surprised to discover show-bred gundogs make impressive workers.
+And for families wanting a pet first and foremost, they may even make a better option.

 Considering show- or pet-bred stock over working is one thing, but how about considering a rescue dog?
 Many canine charities are looking to rehome gundog breeds, and you could end up with a fantastic shooting companion.
 Read David Tomlinson’s advice in how to rescue a gundog.